ntuckovic/hzpp_rest_api/README.md

 #### Notice to Croatian Railways staff:

 This is my humble contribution to make public data more accessible to ones that deserve it, tax payers.
-Intention of this application is not somekind of hacking activity nor data thievery but greater public good!
+Intention of this application is not any type of hacking activity nor data thievery but greater public good!

 For the ones who find this code helpful, feel free to use it in any way you wanna to.
 I'm always open for advice and possible cooperations.
 Cheers!